enthought/mayavi/docs/source/mayavi/mlab.rst

          $ ipython -wthread

+    Or, for IPython recent version (0.11 and above):

+         $ ipython --gui=wx

     If you are using the `Enthought Python Distribution
     <http://www.enthought.com/products/epd.php>`_, or the latest
     `Python(x,y) <http://www.pythonxy.com>`_ distribution, the Pylab menu